coreinfrastructure/best-practices-badge/doc/security.md

 We use the [secure_headers](https://github.com/twitter/secureheaders) gem (developed by Twitter) to enable a number of HTTP headers for hardening.
+This includes a Content Security Policy (CSP) header with just "normal sources" (normal_src).

 In addition, in production "config.force_ssl" is set to true.
 This enables a number of hardening mechanisms in Rails, including